 Several versions of a Greek flag appeared in the decades after the Revolution.
 Different flags were used for the army, the navy, and for display on public buildings.

 Most of them featured the white and blue colours and the cross.
-Other elements were often included, such as the royal crown or an image of St George.
+Other elements were often included, similar to a coat of arms, such as the royal crown or an image of St George.

 The official national flag of Greece is only a few decades old!